ssbc/ssb-client/README.md

 by loading configuration and defaults.
 This is useful for scripts but applications should probably use

-#### createCustomClient({keys, config, remote}, cb)
+##### createCustomClient({keys, config, manifest, remote}, cb(err, sbot))

 Connect to a specific server with fixed settings.
 All fields are mandatory.

 #### createLegacyClient(keys, opts, cb(err, sbot))

-connect to a client with some custom settings.
+Connect to a client with some custom settings.

-The `opts` object supports the keys:
+opts supports the keys:

 * `remote` multiserver address to connect to
 * `host, port, key` (legacy) if remote is not set, assemble address from host, port, key.
+* `manifest` use a custom manifest.

-If you need custom options it's recommended to use the `createCustomClient` API instead, but this is still available for legacy support.
+If you need custom options, it's recommended to use the `createCustomClient` API instead, but this is still provided for legacy support.

 ### keys

 See [ssb-keys](https://github.com/ssbc/ssb-keys).
 The keys look like this:
 ```js
 {
     id: String,